Duet3D/Duet3Expansion/README.md

 7. Add this github project, the CANlib project, the FreeRTOS project and the RRFLibraries project to the workspace.

 8. Select and build the configuration you want.

+### Dual license
+Note Duet3D reserves the right to Dual license this library in the future, although a GPL licensed version will remain the default, public option.